Downtown Revitalization Initiative – the public’s voice

 For those in the Oneonta community who are just getting involved, you can find names and information on our Local Planning Committee here.

-At this time the plan focuses the bulk of the DRI funds on the development of new structures that would contain both apartments and retail space.
+As of February 2017 the plan focuses the bulk of the DRI funds on the development of new structures that would contain both apartments and retail space.
 These proposed new structures would be located in the following three areas:

 (1) Proposed Innovation Center (formerly Food Hub) – This is the site of the eminent domain procedures that has been in the news lately (public hearing).
 Another article dated January 24th states: “Otsego Now’s study includes a preferred proposal to build a six-story, 87,778 square-foot building that houses the Innovation Center on the first and second floors.
 The first floor would have retail space and a commercial kitchen, the proposal said, and the second floor would have a demonstration kitchen, conference rooms, and a training center for programs offered by Otsego Now”.
 Approximately 40 to 50 apartments would be on the third through sixth floors.